vbx14/LAN-Hosted-Asset-Lookup-via-QR-and-Flask/README.md

 # QR Code–Based Hardware Tracking System

 A LAN-hosted, Flask-powered web application for secure IT asset identification using QR codes.
 This project enables authenticated employees to retrieve real-time hardware specifications by scanning a QR code, logging in via a browser, and querying a MySQL database—all from within a local network.
+**NOTE:**This is a low-level, prototype version of the actual project.
+It aptly makes one understand the workflow.

 ## Overview